-The popularity of mobile devices has had some unintended and even dangerous consequences.
-We now know that mobile communications are linked to a significant increase in distracted driving, resulting in injury and loss of life.
+The popularity of mobile devices has had some unintended and sometimes deadly consequences.
+An alarming number of traffic accidents are linked to driving while distracted, including use of mobile devices while driving, resulting in injury and loss of life.
 The most recent national statistics are sobering.

 Currently there is no national ban on texting or using a wireless phone while driving, but a number of states have passed laws banning texting or wireless phones or requiring hands-free use of wireless phones while driving.
 For more information on state laws, visit www.ghsa.org/html/stateinfo/laws/cellphone_laws.html.

-For more information about wireless devices and driving, visit the FCC’s Distracted Driving website at www.fcc.gov/encyclopedia/distracted-driving.
+For more information and statistics about wireless devices and driving, visit https://www.nhtsa.gov/risky-driving/distracted-driving.